-Built by Open Whisper Systems, Signal is most well known for its endorsement by Edward Snowden, who says, "I use Signal every day."
-Signal uses end-to-end encryption (Curve25519, AES-256, and HMAC-SHA256) to keep your communications private and secure, including private messaging and private calling, and the Signal protocol is becoming a standard in messaging services.
+Signal is most well known for its endorsement by Edward Snowden, who says, "I use Signal every day."
+Signal uses end-to-end encryption to keep your communications private and secure, including private messaging and private calling, and the Signal protocol is becoming a standard in messaging services.

 The setup and use of Signal is very straightforward.
-Even if you’ll only end up using the iOS version of Signal, its security alone might make it worth it for you.
-If syncing messages between your Mac and iOS device is a must-have feature, and you don’t want to be forced to use Google Chrome, read on for more options.
+Even if you only end up using the iOS version of Signal, its security alone might make it worth it for you.
+You can sync Signal messages across devices, on an iPhone, iPad, or Mac, as well as Windows devices.

 Telegram is very easy to use and on all platforms, and it offers plenty of settings to set it up how you like it.
 Two-Step verification, password protection for the client, and various settings to customize the look and feel of the chat are a few examples why Telegram is a great messaging app option.

 Chat encryption is not enabled by default, so if you use Telegram make sure to initiate "Secret Chats" with your friends.
-Also, the encryption that is used, once enabled, is based on the MTProto mobile protocol, which has a few people claiming that Telegram is no good.
-The encryption may be great, it may not be, only time will tell.
-Still, assuming the encryption is up to snuff, and I have no reason to believe it’s not (until audited), Telegram is a very good option that works well.
+Also, the encryption that is used, once enabled, is based on the MTProto 2.0 mobile protocol, but Telegram has been broadly criticized for a number of reasons.

-WhatsApp, which joined Facebook in 2014, and privacy are not often found mentioned in the same phrase, but since they have started offering end-to-end encryption in mid-2016 and uses the Signal protocol.
+WhatsApp, which was acquired by Facebook in 2014, started offering end-to-end encryption in mid-2016 and uses the Signal protocol.
 In spite of its ownership by Facebook, for whom privacy is not a key features, WhatsApp can be considered a secure messaging app.
 Your communications are encrypted, so only you and the recipient can see them.

 While WhatsApp is available for macOS, the Mac version is not really a stand-alone app.
-Your phone must be on the same network, and the macOS version will not work if your phone is not available.
-Similar to iMessage and Bleep, there are not too many settings to play around with; you just sign in and start messaging.
+Your phone must be on the same wi-fi network, and the macOS version will not work if your phone is not available.

 In addition to using a secure messaging app, you should use an anti-virus and two-way firewall solution on your Mac to make sure malware and key loggers can’t monitor your chats.
 Furthermore, in the event your Mac is lost or stolen, the use of disk encryption and a strong login password can prevent access to your communications and other data.
 On iOS, use a 6-digit passcode and TouchID.
 (Apple’s iOS uses full storage encryption by default.)
 Additionally, you may want to use a VPN if the network or service provider are not trusted.

-Using messengers, or any form of online communications, is not as worry-free as it once was.
-However, this does not mean it should be avoided or can’t be enjoyed.
-By using secure, encrypted messaging apps, you can carry on communicating with friends and family knowing your conversations are private.
+Using messaging, or any form of online communications, is not as worry-free as it once was.
+However, given the improvements in security, there is much to be said for these apps.
+By using secure, encrypted messaging apps, you can carry on communicating with friends, family, and colleagues, knowing that your conversations remain private.